psampaz/gophersnippets/tools/templates/readme.md

 ## Contributing

-You welcome to contribute Go code snippets.
+You are welcome to contribute testable Go code snippets.

 Please read the following before submitting a PR:
 - https://blog.golang.org/examples